nus-sps/workshops-R/x_possibilites/Darren_test.md

 ```R
 plot(iris$Sepal.Length, iris$Petal.Width)
 ```
 ![SLvsPw](https://raw.githubusercontent.com/nus-sps/workshops-R/main/assets/images/irisSepalvsPetal.jpg)

 Awesome!
 There seems to be some sort of association.
 What if we want to explore other combinations of our variables, such as `Sepal.Length` vs `Petal.Length` and so on and so forth?
 Luckily for us R has a function called `pairs()` to help us!
+By adding `panel = panel.smooth`, R would help us generate a "smooth" curve to help us better visualise correlations!

 ```R
 pairs(iris, panel = panel.smooth)
 ```
 ![irisPairsPlot](https://raw.githubusercontent.com/nus-sps/workshops-R/main/assets/images/pairsiris.jpg)

+It seems that `Petal.Length` and `Petal.Width` has the strongest positive association from each other.
+This is to be expected as we would expect a flower with a longer petal length to have a longer petal width as well.

+It also seems that `Sepal.Length` and `Petal.Length` have some sort of correlation as well.
+Lets use these two variables for our examples later!

 Text can be **bold**, _italic_, or ~~strikethrough~~.
 [Links](https://github.com) should be blue with no underlines (unless hovered over).